Keeping French Bulldogs and Labrador Retrievers Healthy and Safe

 Labrador Retriever

 Labs also possess chow hound reputations because they love to eat.
-Measure your Lab’s food portions for each meal to keep them from becoming overweight or obese – two conditions that can contribute to such health issues as diabetes and heart disease.
+Measure your Lab’s food portions for each meal to keep them from becoming overweight or obese.
+Both conditions can contribute to health issues like diabetes and heart disease.

 If your Lab loves to play in water, make sure you frequently clean and dry his ears after swimming to prevent ear infections and hot spots.